-Grid tied solar PV Systems
+Grid-tied solar PV Systems

-Any shortfall in supply from the solar PV array can be met by additional electricity supplied via the grid, but there is also the added benefit of being able to sell any surplus back to the grid.
-In essence, a grid tied system will go someway to reducing your dependence on the utility companies, and also give you some money savings (obviously any electricity supplied from the grid needs to be paid for), but will give you the comfort of 100% supply from the grid if something were to go wrong.
-These systems are also simple to install and are less problematic than other types of solar PV installation due to their lack of batteries.
+Any shortfall in supply from your solar PV array can be met by additional electricity supplied via the grid, but there is also the added benefit of being able to sell any surplus back to the grid.
+In essence, a grid-tied system will go some way to reducing your dependence on the utility companies, and also save you money, while still giving you the comfort of as much electricity as you need from the grid.
+The lack of batteries also makes this type of solar setup cheaper to install.

-Off grid/standalone solar PV systems
+Off-grid/standalone solar PV systems

 Producing 100% of your own electricity in a clean and sustainable manner is the dream scenario for many people; the thought of never paying another electricity bill, and never suffering from grid blackouts is obviously a very attractive proposition.

-Grid tied with battery backup systems
+Grid-tied with battery backup systems

 Grid fallback systems

-Electricity is taken from the batteries and run through an inverter to provide the electricity required in the home.
+This is where electricity is taken from the batteries and run through an inverter to provide the electricity required in the home.
 Once the batteries begin to go flat, the system automatically switches over to grid power, allowing the solar panels to once again charge the bank of batteries, and the process starts again.

 Are you thinking about installing a solar PV system at home?
 We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.

 If you would like us to find you a local installer to help install a solar PV system in your home, just fill in the form below and we will be in touch shortly!